brandcm/VCF_derived_allele_frequency_annotation/README.md

 - Ancestral allele calls are largely missing in telomeric regions of the genome
 - DAFs are calculated for both low- and high-confidence calls (see sequence convention below)

+&nbsp;

-Ancestral Allele Sequence Convention (per Ensembl):
+### Ancestral Allele Sequence Convention (per Ensembl):
-ACTG : high-confidence call, ancestral state supproted by the other two sequences actg : low-confindence call, ancestral state supported by one sequence only N    : failure, the ancestral state is not supported by any other sequence
+ACTG : high-confidence call, ancestral state supproted by the other two sequences
+actg : low-confindence call, ancestral state supported by one sequence only
+N    : failure, the ancestral state is not supported by any other sequence
--    : the extant species contains an insertion at this postion .    : no coverage in the alignment
+\-    : the extant species contains an insertion at this postion
+.    : no coverage in the alignment